mxjp/gluon/README.md

 ### Styles
 The **style** attribute can be any combination of arrays, objects and expressions.

+Properties use the same casing as in css.
 ```tsx
 import { mount, sig } from "@mxjp/gluon";